-Vox Cantab is lucky to work with several talented accompanists.
-Luke, Tim, Ian, and Will are introduced below.
+Vox Cantab is lucky to work with several exceptional accompanists, introduced below.

 Luke is an accomplished organist, countertenor, and composer, with a particular passion for music that has arisen out of the liturgical tradition.
 He was Organ Scholar of Portsmouth Cathedral from 2015 to 2016, and is now one of two Organ Scholars at Gonville and Caius College, Cambridge, where he is reading for a degree in Music.
 In addition to accompanying Caius Choir for services, CD recordings, and concert tours, Luke regularly gives recitals – recently in Portsmouth Cathedral, Coleshill, Folkestone, and as far afield as Kuala Lumpur.
 He has studied the Organ with Dan Hyde, Tom Bell, and currently with William Whitehead, and has sung and played with Vox Cantab since 2016.
 Luke is an active composer of choral and chamber music, and is currently Composer-in-Residence at the Cambridge Corn Exchange, writing for visiting artists such as percussionist Colin Currie, as well as orchestras and education projects.
 He also curates the Cambridge Young Composer Network.